Sure, no-one wants it to happen, but the stats say it will. We show you how to protect your business from a divorce proceeding.

 If you don’t want to end up as business partners with a former spouse, substituting the shares you owe with other assets might be an option for you.
 Divorce settlements require that assets from both parties be added, the values arrived at and then divided.
 You can save your shares by offering your spouse a different asset during the proceedings.

-For more information, please feel free to get in touch with us.
+For more information relating to divorces, please feel free to get in touch with us.

 Director – Business Improvement